AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 | 2 | 40 | 150 | 136 | 14 | 0.35 |
 | 3 | 40 | 150 | 136 | 14 | 0.35 |
 **Table 1**: This table shows the data collected by the subteam to calculate the porosity of the sand bed.

+The subteam calculated the porosity of the sand and found it to be 0.35, with a standard deviation of 0.0%.
+These statistics were calculated using the StandardDeviation.py code given in the Manual.

+This has a percent difference of 0% compared to [Weber-Shirk](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf)'s suggested value of 0.4 (when the calculated value is rounded to one significant figure).

 ### Determining Sand Grain Dimensions